Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 groundsforsculpture.org

-More than a garden, this beautiful spot combines both nature and art: the grounds boast more than 270 sculptures across 42 acres.
-Family Open Studios are all-day drop-in workshops available the first Saturday of each month.
+More than a garden, this beautiful spot boasts more than 270 sculptures across 42 acres.
+Sign up for a Tots for Sculpture class, or Family Open Studio days on the first Saturday of the month.

 THE GROWING STAGE